algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Management/KPI.md

 ## 1- KPI

-- 100 % of functional specs written
+- 100% of functional specs written
-- 100 % of technical specs written
+- 100% of technical specs written
-- 80 % of test plan written
+- 80% of test plan written
-- 20 % of code functions written
+- 35% of code functions written
-- 30 % test procedure
+- 30% test procedure
-- 0 % integration test completed
+- 5% integration test completed
-- 0 % functional test completed
+- 5% functional test completed
-- 50 % action decided during the last meeting milestone completed
+- 50% action decided during the last meeting milestone completed
+- 70% of code commented
+- 20% of code documented
+- 100% of code reviewed
+- 80% of critical path done
+- 100% of Communication plan written
+- 80% of the project calendar done
+- 80% of the project weekly report done
+- 80% of customers meetings written
-- .. % of ticket closed
+- 90% of the research document written

-## 2- Measure the current status of yours KPIs
+## 2- Measure the current status of ours KPIs

-- run FABgen to generate biding in CPython, Lua and Go
+- Run FABgen to generate biding in CPython, Lua and Go
-- examine how th GO,Lua and python binding work
+- Examine how th GO,Lua and python binding work
-- create F# functions
+- Create F# functions
-- create test function
+- Create test function
-- convert to F# in C or C++
+- Convert to F# in C or C++
-- build Harfang as a F# library
+- Build Harfang as a F# library
-- functionnal code
+- Functionnal code

 ## 3- List the causes for the non-conform KPIs

 ### Pareto law

-#### Cost

-N/A

 #### Deadlines